arduino/docs-content/content/software/plc-ide/tutorials/plc-ide-cloud-support/content.md

 ---
-title: 'Using PLC IDE With ArduinoCloud'
+title: 'Using PLC IDE With Arduino Cloud'
 description: "Learn how to integrate PLC IDE compatible devices with the Arduino Cloud."
 difficulty: beginner
 tags: